Aw4iskh4n/au-qec-form-filler/README.md

 ### Download and Run the Executable

-1. Download the executable file from the [releases](https://github.com/Aw4iskh4n/au-qec-form-filler/releases) page.
+1. Download the latest executable file from the [releases](https://github.com/Aw4iskh4n/au-qec-form-filler/releases) page.
-2. Run the executable file (`AutoQEC.exe`).
+2. Run the executable file (`QEC.exe`).
 3. Enter your login credentials when prompted.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE] file for more details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## Contact

-For any inquiries or support, please contact awais5001app@gmail.com.

----

 **Disclaimer:** This tool is intended for educational purposes only.
 Use it responsibly and at your own risk.